 - Distance Education: Created by LB 1208 (2006), the Distance Education Council began as a State project with ESU 10 serving as the fiscal agent.
 Coordination of the Distance Education project has since been taken over by the ESUCC, however.
 In striving to build, improve, and maintain the State's Distance Education network, the ESUCC exercises the powers and duties specified at Neb.
-Rev. Stat. § 79-1248 (Reissue 2014), as follows: - (1) Providing public access to lists of qualified distance education courses; - (2) Collecting and providing school schedules for participating educational entities; - (3) Facilitation of scheduling for qualified distance education courses; - (4) Brokering of qualified distance education courses to be purchased by educational entities; - (5) Assessment of distance education needs and evaluation of distance education services; - (6) Compliance with technical standards as set forth by the Nebraska Information Technology Commission and academic standards as set forth by the State Department of Education related to distance education; - (7) Establishment of a system for prioritizing courses if the demand for Network Nebraska exceeds the capacity available for distance education and for choosing receiving educational entities when the demand for a course exceeds the capacity as determined by either the technology available or the course provider; - (8) Scheduling and prioritization for access to Network Nebraska by educational entities in cooperation with the Chief Information Officer and using scheduling software or scheduling services which meet any applicable standards established by the commission; - (9) Administration of learning management systems that are in compliance with any applicable standards of the commission either through the staff of the council or by delegation to an appropriate educational entity with the funding for such systems provided by participating educational entities; and - (10) Coordination with educational service units and postsecondary educational institutions to provide assistance for instructional design for both two-way interactive video distance education courses and the offering of graduate credit courses in distance education.
+Rev. Stat. § 79-1248 (Reissue 2014), as follows: - (1) Providing public access to lists of qualified distance education courses; - (2) Collecting and providing school schedules for participating educational entities; - (3) Facilitation of scheduling for qualified distance education courses; - (4) Brokering of qualified distance education courses to be purchased by educational entities; - (5) Assessment of distance education needs and evaluation of distance education services;

+(6) Compliance with technical standards as set forth by the Nebraska Information Technology Commission and academic standards as set forth by the State Department of Education related to distance education;

+(7) Establishment of a system for scheduling courses brokered by the council and for choosing receiving educational entities when the demand for a course exceeds the capacity as determined by either the technology available or the course provider;

+(8) Administration of learning management systems, either through the staff of the council or by delegation to an appropriate educational entity, with the funding for such systems provided by participating educational entities; and

+(9) Coordination with educational service units and postsecondary educational institutions to provide assistance for instructional design for both two-way interactive video distance education courses and the offering of graduate credit courses in distance education.